agl4/ansible-role-git-config/README.md

 ## Dependencies

-The role `agoloncser.git` is set as dependency for installing git in your environment, which is not done in this role for being able to run it at any time without escalated privileges.
+The role `agl4.git` is set as dependency for installing git in your environment, which is not done in this role for being able to run it at any time without escalated privileges.